structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 Select 1 or * from the dropdown for source and target cardinality to define how many objects can connect.
 Use 1 for single connections and * for multiple connections.
 For example, if each Project contains multiple Tasks but each Task belongs to one Project, select 1 for the source cardinality (Project side) and * for the target cardinality (Task side).

 #### Relationship Type
-Enter a name in the center input field that describes the relationship in your database schema.
-This is typically an action or connection like "OWNS", "MANAGES", or "BELONGS_TO".
+Enter a name in the center input field that describes the relationship in the schema.
+This name corresponds directly to the relationship type stored in the graph database and is typically an action or connection like "OWNS", "MANAGES", or "BELONGS_TO".

 >**Note:** Please be as specific as possible and try not to reuse existing relationship types, as this can lead to performance issues later on.
 For example, do not use “HAS” for everything, as you will then lose the advantage of being able to query different relationship types separately, and all data from the database will have to be filtered via the target type.